Czech Traditional Restaurants

 U Provaznice

 Service here can be atrociously slow or moderately quick.
 The room is curious, with bizarre artwork and a poor masquerade of the faux-finish technique.
 Tables and chairs?
-Very uncomfortable, but it’s quite difficult to find a more reasonably priced example of Czech cooking anywhere so close to the city centre.
+It is very uncomfortable, but it isn’t easy to find a more reasonably priced example of Czech cooking anywhere so close to the city centre.

 A cramped front room opens into several large spaces out the back, generally full of rambunctious groups.
 You will find typical food (read: filling) and daily Czech specials such as potato soup.
 The location is uphill from Prague Castle, downhill from the Petřín Hill trails – along with the colourful and eclectic décor, these may be the biggest attractions.